TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

 del destroys

 Added features and improvements:
- - Added water downward flowing (only implemented halfway)
+ - Major bug fixes, which includes player cursor misalignment
+ - New feature!
+You can now double-press the Up/Jump key to toggle flying!
+ - Oak tree generation has been changed
+ - Code has been implemented for village generation!
+ - Code has been implemented for spruce trees!

+Other Features:
+ - Smooth Worlds
  - Changed smooth scrolling.
 It now scrolls by 2 pixels, but you can change that in main.c
  - World Size is 200 x 200 blocks... that may be enough to satisfy a calculator...gamer?
 Let's make it a thing!
- - Added tree generation
+ - Tree generation
- - Added ponds/lakes generation
+ - Ponds/lakes generation
- - Added a basic shadowing system.
-This improves speeds!
+ - Speed increase with a basic shadowing system
- - Added basic player sprites
- - Moved the player cursor to a better spot when entering the world
- - Pretty much completely fixed gravel and sand gravity.

 Thanks for testing!
 This will be updated frequently!